Do we segregate…?

 Permaculture ‘Master Plan’ Sites

 We are constantly being sent requests by people with projects, or about to start projects, to join the PRI network, and we wish to do all we can to help facilitate this exponential interest in spreading permaculture concepts with quality education and the replication of convincing, inspiring demonstration sites globally.
-To help ensure these sites maintain the win-win scenarios described above, and to ensure they maintain a reasonable standard of education, free of subjective metaphysical content, we’ve created this PDF Memorandum of Understanding (MOU).
-Those of you wanting to establish recognised PRI satellite sites will want to download this and check it out.
+To help ensure these sites maintain the win-win scenarios described above, and to ensure they maintain a reasonable standard of education, free of subjective metaphysical content.
+Those of you wanting to establish recognised PRI satellite sites will want to check it out.
+(Edit: We are updating masterplan site requirements, please check the store)

 Shall We Stumble or Fly?